-- But if H takes a lump sum of £22,500 from his pension to match that of W, H's index-linked pension at age 60 will be £5,200 pa compared with W's £7,500 pa. - → In this case, the CE has provided a misleading basis of valuation, as it will in many Defined Benefit cases.
+- H aged 58 has a SIPP (Defined Contribution), CE £200,000; - if CEs are used as basis for offsetting H has a CE some £43,700 more valuable than W. Therefore, it seems some adjustment should be made for pensions by PSO or offsetting; - but if H takes a lump sum of £22,500 from their pension to match that of W, H's index-linked pension at age 60 will be £5,200 p.a. compared with W's £7,500 p.a.; - In this case, the CE has provided a misleading basis of valuation, as it will in many Defined Benefit cases.
 The use of CEs can not only lead to a wrong quantum of settlement, but also on occasions the wrong direction for a settlement.

-The CEs of a Defined Benefit and a Defined Contribution Scheme are not comparable
+The CEs of a Defined Benefit and a Defined Contribution Scheme are often not comparable